borisno2/on-the-hill-drama-club/README.md

 ## Tech Stack

-I wanted to try seomthing new, have a super easy deployment experience, and not have the headache of looking after servers.
+I wanted to try something new, have a super easy deployment experience, and not have the headache of looking after servers.

 With that in mind I went with the following